AdrianVollmer/PowerHub/README.md

 Install them either via `pip3 install --user -r requirements.txt` or use a virtual environment:

-Run `python3 -m venv env` to create a virtual environment`, then use `source env/bin/activate` to activate it.
+Run `python3 -m venv env` to create a virtual environment, then use `source env/bin/activate` to activate it.
 Now run `pip3 install -r requirements.txt` to install the depencendies inside the virtual environment.